CaiqueMorales20/CaiqueMorales20/README.md

 ### Hi there 👋

-My name is Caique Morales, and I have been a developer since 2019, specializing in HTML, CSS, JavaScript, React, and React Native.
+My name is Caique Morales, and I have been a developer for 4 years now, specializing in HTML, CSS, JavaScript, React, and React Native.
 I have been honing my skills in React, which has become the primary technology for both my personal and professional projects.

 I also have a deep passion for CSS and its ability to offer responsiveness and captivating visual elements.
 I can confidently say that I am genuinely passionate about it.
 <!--